learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 ## Overview

 In this lab we'll be adding a `move` method to Tic Tac Toe to update the board with a player's token.
-The `move` method represents a user moving into a position, like the middle cell, in Tac Tac Toe.
+The `move` method represents a user moving into a position, like the middle cell, in Tic Tac Toe.
 We already have a method, `#display_board`, that prints out the tic tac toe board to the console and maps each location of the board to an array index.
 Then, we'll build a CLI that asks the player for the position on the board, i.e. location in the array, that they like to fill out with an "X" or an "O", updates the board, and displays the updated board.

 ## Project Structure